chrisgarcia001/Jepson-2014-2015/README.md

 In many cases the users nearer to a specific user should carry more weight in determining how to design an interaction than those further away.
 A weighting function can be used to weight the choice of different interaction attributes in proportion to the similarity.
-A weighting function simply takes a number as input (presumably a similaity measure) and returns a weight.
+A weighting function simply takes a number as input (presumably a similarity measure) and returns a weight.

 ##### Example
 Here is a simple example of how to construct and run the algorithm: